-Everything beyond that is optional.
-Understanding that is important, even if it’s unpractical.
-There’s nothing stopping you from washing a single outfit every night… it’s just not the most exciting use of travel hours.
-Finding out what ‘enough’ is for you, and then packing just a little bit less than that, is where the challenge lies.
+You need money and a passport to travel.
+Everything else is optional.
+Finding out how much stuff is ‘enough’ is for you, and then packing just a little bit less than that, is where the challenge lies.

 My stuff is split into smaller bags and pouches before being put into my main bag.
 My clothes live inside of a packing cube, my electronics and cables live inside of a large pouch, my liquids in a freezer bag, toiletries in another, and my laptop inside of a collapsible day bag.
 Packing takes 10 minutes, unpacking takes 1 minute.